sd17fall/softdes.web/_toolboxes/algorithms-and-ai.md

 ## Learn about A star search

-Read up on A star [here](http://web.mit.edu/eranki/www/tutorials/search/) and [here](http://www.raywenderlich.com/4946/introduction-to-a-pathfinding).
+Read up on A star [here](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) or [here](http://www.raywenderlich.com/4946/introduction-to-a-pathfinding).
 Do your best to understand what the pseudocode in the links mean.
 What are the advantages that A star has over breadth-first search?
 What advantages does A